By Dagnachew Tesfaye

 In case of comparable skill and rate of productivity, the workers to be affected first by the reduction shall be in the following order: a) Those having the shortest length of service in the Undertaking; b) Those having fewer dependents; c)The reduction shall affected first workers except those that are listed under (d) up to (e) of this Sub-Article; d) Those employees with disability; e) Those who sustained employment injury in the Undertaking; f) Workers’ representatives; and g) Expectant mothers and mothers within four months post-natal.

 There are exceptions.
-The procedure laid down in the Labour Proclamation shall not apply to the reduction of workers due to normal decrease in the volume of a construction work as a result of its successive completion unless the reduction affects workers employed for parts of the work before the work for which they are employed is completed.
+The procedure laid down in the Labour Proclamation shall not apply to the reduction of workers due to normal decrease in the volume of a construction work.
+Successive completion of the construction work gurantees lawful reduction of work force.
+However reduction of workforce cannot happen if the reduction affects workers employed for parts of the work before the work for which they are employed is completed.
 Here “construction work” includes the construction, renovation, upgrading, maintenance and repair of a buildings, roads, rail-way lines, dams and bridges, installation of machinery and similar works.

 To sum up, reduction of workforce should follow the Labour Proclamation 1156/2019 and its implementation directive Directive No 43/2013.
 The employer should give in writing an invitation for the workers’ representatives for discussion and the Ministry details about the reduction of workforce.
 The workers should have their representatives assigned to discuss the reduction of work force with the employer.
 The employer should initiate the procedure 30 days prior to implementing the reduction and the result of the discussion should last within the 30 days.